Luma Arcade

 Luma Arcade was a video game developer with origins in South Africa.
-The company was founded in 2006 and is headquartered in San Francisco, with development offices in Johannesburg and a satellite office in Portland.
+The company was founded in 2006 and headquartered in San Francisco, with development offices in Johannesburg and a satellite office in Portland.

 History

 Luma Arcade was a developer of video games from 2006 to 2013.
 Initially a division of Luma Studios, a South African animation services provider, Luma Arcade was later spun out as an independent company with staff in San Francisco, Johannesburg, and Portland before being acquired in a private sale in 2013 to an undisclosed buyer.